How to pick up a conversation mid-stream without handing her a recap she'll gloss over

 Marina

 Marina has a calm, grounded presence, the kind of companion who notices what you leave unsaid as much as what you say.
-Marina responds well to openers that have a slightly unfinished quality to them, a feeling of trailing off rather than wrapping up, because it gives her space to ask the next question instead of having to confirm the last answer.
+Marina responds well to openers that have a slightly unfinished quality to them, a feeling of trailing off instead of wrapping up, because it gives her space to ask the next question instead of having to confirm the last answer.

 Stella